sandyjmacdonald/pimoroni_learning_materials/lights_out.md

 their current state.
 The game is over when all of the lights are out.
 The aim is to complete the game in as few moves as possible.

-Here's a sneak peak of what you'll be making:
+Here's a sneak peak of what you'll be making (click the picture to play video):

 [![Lights Out video](http://img.youtube.com/vi/l2j14fyTqUQ/0.jpg)](https://www.youtube.com/watch?v=l2j14fyTqUQ)